Esanchezz/LetsDefend-SOC-Practice-Writeups/# SOC176 - RDP Brute Force Detected.md

 Out of the 15 attempts, there was 1 successful login.

 ### Endpoint Security Inspection
-After discovering this, I went to the provided endpoint security software and looked up Matthew's host IP and contained it.
+After discovering this, I went to the provided endpoint security software and looked up Matthew's host IP and contained it. <br>
-In this window, we are able to see the past processes that occured on the Event Time as well as Network Actions, Terminal History, and Browser history.
+In this window, we are able to see the past processes that occured on the Event Time as well as Network Actions, Terminal History, and Browser history. <br>
 In this case, I observed the Network Actions by the Event Time and discovered 5 instances where the malicious IP was recorded.

 ### Threat Intelligence Inspection
-When searching up the Source IP on Virustotal.com, it was flagged by 11/94 security vendors that the IP address was malicious.
+When searching up the Source IP on Virustotal.com, it was flagged by 11/94 security vendors that the IP address was malicious. <br>
 Using cisco's Talosintelligence.com, I was able to observe that the location that the IP came from was from Nanjing, China.